dmrokan/soyutnet-simulations/src/timed_net/doc.rst

       e.g. ``slow = 1`` and ``Dt = 1000`` mean the producer1 is 1000 seconds slower than the producer2.
 * The values are in seconds except ``weak``, ``iter`` and ``slow``, former are unitless.

-.. |table_2| replace:: Observer estimations.
+.. |table_2| replace:: Observer estimations (when max rational number denominator is 1.
+Meaning, the mean and variance are calculated by using integer arithmetic).

 .. include:: ../../src/timed_net/results.txt
    :start-after: table-2-start
    :end-before: table-2-end

+.. |table_3| replace:: Observer estimations (when max rational number denominator is 255).

+.. include:: ../../src/timed_net/results.txt
+   :start-after: table-3-start
+   :end-before: table-3-end

 Comments
 --------

 * :ref:`Table 1 <table_1>` shows that mean and variance is very close to the values obtained from the results of :ref:`equations <eq_joint_probability>`.
-* :ref:`Table 2 <table_2>` shows that estimator works correctly and much faster
+* :ref:`Table 2 <table_2>` shows that estimator works correctly even if it operates on integers.
+But, it can not estimate the variance by using integer precision.
-  when variance estimation is ignored by using a weaker convergence metric.
-  It can be further hasten when relative error tolerance ``eps`` is increased when an accurate estimation is not necessary.
+* :ref:`Table 3 <table_3>` shows that estimator works correctly when fractional numbers
+  are used.
+And, it can more or less estimate the variance.

   It is hard to estimate small differences between :math:`\mu_1` and :math:`\mu_2`.